 All pupils should behave on the journey to and from school.

-Pupils must only open the emergency door if there is a real emergency.
-It is extremely dangerous to attempt to open the door when the bus or coach is moving.
+Pupils must only open the emergency door if there's a real emergency.
+It's extremely dangerous to attempt to open the door when the bus or coach is moving.

 Behaviour on school transport

-We provide a large number of school services and is committed to providing safe and reliable transport.
+We provide many school services and are committed to providing safe and reliable transport.
 A number of vehicles have CCTV fitted and images can be made available to the school, or police, on request.